 The views outside were of more airport hotels with LAX somewhat visible in the distance.
-Unfortunately it was too dark to do any plane potting.
+Unfortunately, it was too dark to do any plane spotting.

 The bathroom was really well done, in my opinion, and featured a large walk-in shower, lit-mirror, and amenities by Thann.
 While I’m a huge fan of baths, I prefer to see large showers at airport hotels (save for the Fairmont Vancouver Airport which has some of the largest soaking tubs I’ve ever seen).